MisterCoffey/MisterCoffey.github.io/_posts/2017-02-16-AmesHousingI.md

 In fact, the above ground square footage of a home is the greatest predictor when compared to all other variables.

-If we run a regression analysis on the Ames data set, we see that the largest coefficients-- that is the biggest influences on price-- are the above ground square footage;  a single pricey neighborhood;  the year built; the overall quality of a home; and another pricey neighborhood.
+If we run a regression analysis on the Ames data set, we see that the largest coefficients-- that is the five biggest influences on price-- are the above ground square footage;  a single pricey neighborhood;  the year built; the overall quality of a home; and another pricey neighborhood.
+Every other location is subordinate to these five variables.

 ![heatmap](../images/Project3Housing/Regressors.png)